theREALdebater/eclat/doc/pxcr/plugins.md

 fruits.

-?????We will configure a build for the base module, but in general there are many possibilities: the base module may be an assembly, in which case we would probably build it in `assembly` mode; the base module might, on the other hand, itself be a plugin (probably of a different plugin class), in which case, of course, it would be built in `plugin` mode; the base module might even be the start module of the image.
+?????We will configure a build for the base module, but in general there are many possibilities: the base module may be a partition, in which case we would probably build it in `partition` mode; the base module might, on the other hand, itself be a plugin (probably of a different plugin class), in which case, of course, it would be built in `plugin` mode; the base module might even be the start module of the image.